 CAP provides financial resources for travel reimbursement for personal assistants to support training requirements of individuals with mobility impairments.
 Personal assistants are provided for DoD-sponsored class/training session times only. > Learn More

-CAP funds CART services for Department of Defense (DoD) deaf and hard of hearing employees who attend DoD job related training sessions lasting two days or longer, but not to exceed two weeks. > Learn More
+CAP funds CART services for Department of Defense (DoD) employees who are deaf and hard of hearing who attend job related training sessions lasting two days or longer, but not to exceed two weeks. > Learn More